 How to make a Will on behalf of somebody else

 Supposing you want to write a Will for somebody but they are not mobile, and they have no internet access.
 Perhaps you want to prepare the document for them, but you won’t be seeing them for a week.
 Supposing you work with clients in a vulnerable population and meet them only once in a while.
 You won’t have an opportunity to sit down with them and your computer.
 Can you still help them to write a Will?

 At LegalWills.co.uk we provide a Legal Will UK information collection template that can be downloaded from the link.
 You can work through this template over the phone, or leave it with the person for whom you are writing the Will.
 If you have the answers to all of the questions in this document, you can completely step through the service on the LegalWills.co.uk website.
 You can also download the template by clicking on the image below.

 The information gathering document is not a Will.
-It is simply a way of collecting information that can then at a later time be entered into the service on our website.
+It is simply a way of collecting information that can then be entered into the service on our website at a later time.